Skip to Content

 How it works

-Zil builds on ADK’s built-in OpenTelemetry tracing.
+Zil provides built-in OpenTelemetry tracing that works across all framework backends.
 When you call zil.create_agent(), it:

 1. Reads observability/config.yaml from your project